kokkos/kokkos-core-wiki/docs/source/API/core/numerics/mathematical-constants.rst

 * The mathematical constants are available in ``Kokkos::Experimental::`` since Kokkos 3.6
 * They were "promoted" to the ``Kokkos::numbers`` namespace in 4.0
-* Avoid taking the address of mathematical constants in device code.
-It is not supported by some toolchains, hence not portable.
+* Passing mathematical constants by reference or taking their address in device code is not supported by some toolchains and hence not portable.
 (See |KnownIssues|_)

 ------------